Cartoon Paintings 2017

 In 2015 I took part in a cartoonist in residence program at UCL Hospital, which transformed the way I regarded my cartoon practice.
 I produced cartoons inspired by various visits to UCL including meetings with consultants and shadowing a doctor.
 These cartoons were not intended for publication but to be exhibited within UCL.
 I also exhibited these cartoons separately and sell prints of them.

 The cartoons that came out of this residency tended to be on the dark side.
-I was creating black humor in an environment where if people did not laugh they would cry.
+I was creating black humour in an environment where if people did not laugh they would cry.
 Staff were extremely busy and working under enormous pressure.
-But there was an enormous amount of humanity and humor displayed by them and felt by the patients.
+But there was an enormous amount of humanity and humour displayed by them and felt by the patients.

 This experience led me to expand my cartoon practice to draw cartoons on large canvases, rather than limiting them to A4 sheets of paper.
 I started experimenting with drawing cartoons on stretched, primed canvas.
 I used charcoal as drawing medium, which allowed me to create large, loose drawings.
 These resembled the rough cartoons that I draw in pencil, on paper; before inking them in.
 The rough expressive quality of these lines on the textured canvas produced an interesting quality in the detail of the drawing, as well a creating an impressive, dynamic image.
 I added colour spot colour, often used in cartoons.
 These works included Refused to be Treated and Hospital Food, which even though they were in non-traditional carton media still maintained the conventional cartoon format, reminiscent of my published cartoons.